keras-team/keras-io/examples/nlp/md/parameter_efficient_finetuning_of_gpt2_with_lora.md

 #### Why is LoRA so popular?

-- Reduces the number of trainable parameters by a huge margin;
-- Faster training;
-- Reduces GPU memory usage; and
+- Reduces GPU memory usage;
+- Faster training; and
 - No additional inference latency.

 ### Create LoRA layer